bvillagran/pinary-lights/README.md

 * `npm run build`
 * `npm start`

-**\*** at this point you may want to change line 48 in [server.js](https://github.com/bvillagran/pinary-lights/blob/master/server.js) if you have to, I recommend testing that command in the Node REPL, or to avoid that all together just hardcode your Pi's IPv4 address if you know it.
+**\*** at this point you may have to change line 48 in [server.js](https://github.com/bvillagran/pinary-lights/blob/master/server.js), I recommend testing that command in the Node REPL, or to avoid that all together just hardcode your Pi's IPv4 address if you know it.
 Also you can change the pins array in [gpio.js](https://github.com/bvillagran/pinary-lights/blob/master/gpio.js) if you would like to use different pins.
+### Optionally Configure Autostart with PM2 (Recommended):
+* `npm install -g pm2`
+* `pm2 startup`
+* copy, paste, and run the command it gives you
+* move into your project directory, e.g. `cd ~/pinary-lights/`
+* `pm2 start server.js`
+* check that it's in the process list with `pm2 ls`
+* `pm2 save`

+Your server should now be set to run on startup and every time you reboot your Pi.
+You may want to test it to make sure it works everytime.
+For more information visit the [pm2 docs](https://pm2.io/doc/en/runtime/overview/ "https://pm2.io/doc/en/runtime/overview/").

+#

 ## Connect
 Your Pi terminal should spit out the local IPv4 address your server can be reached.
 But if it doesn't or the server crashes, check line 48 in [server.js](https://github.com/bvillagran/pinary-lights/blob/master/server.js) again and make adjustments as needed.
 You can also find your Pi's IPv4 address in your home router settings.